pknipp/pickup-sports-games/README.md

 [go to next section ("Tables")](#tables)

 Our project (["Pickup sports"](https://pickup-sports-events.herokuapp.com)) facilitates the process by which [informal sporting events](https://en.wikipedia.org/wiki/Pick-up_game) (games, training sessions, etc) are organized.
 Rather than relying a myriad of often uncorrelated networks of friends and sports enthusiasts to exchange information/suggestions/commitments via phone, email, postings, and social media, this provides a central location for over twenty sports, nationwide.
 Any User may create and organize an Event for any Sport that is one of their Favorites, and any User may signup (aka create a Reservation) in this Event (as long as the Event's Sport is one of their Favorites).
-The front-end of our project uses JavaScript, Bootstrap, and React with functional components.
-We manage front-end state with hooks and context.
+In our project's front-end we use JavaScript, Bootstrap, and React with functional components, and we manage the state with hooks and context.
 Our back-end uses PostgreSQL, Node, Express, Sequelize, and the Google Maps Distance-Matrix API.

 # Tables